rikster/u-tm-logger/README.md

 # u-tm-logger
-A basic logger used  in an IT Dept.
+A basic typically logger used  in an IT Dept.

 ## Technologies
 - React https://reactjs.org/